 Bare Floor Performance

 All the robots on the list are great at catching pet hair, dust, transferring it to the dustbin on a bare floor.
-If you want wet mopping ability, go with the Xiaomi Roborock that has a water container and mop cloth; it works in mopping mode for about 60 minutes.
+If you want wet mopping ability, go with the Xiaomi Roborock or 360 S6 that have a water container and a mop cloth; the machines work in mopping mode for about 60 minutes.

 The Neato and the Samsung are better at clean edges and corners because of the D-shape, but the design makes the robots get stuck in tight places.

 The industry is full of robots equipped with anti-allergy filters so they are ideal for people who suffer from asthma or any kind of respiratory problem.

 With strong suction power, any of these machines can handle pet hair with ease, making them perfect for pet owners.